v2popawa/A2_Group8A_MidTermGame/Readme.md

 Failure Conditions

-- Clicking the wrong word
+- Clicking the wrong word.
-- Timer running out
+- Timer running out.
 - If you fail, you can retry or return to the world map.

 ---